 My Hedgehog Hates Me

-Itís not unusual to hear new hedgehog owners complain that their hedgehog doesnít like them.
-Itís important to remember that hedgehogs have not been domesticated for very long (just over a decade) as compared to most other critters in the pet trade, so a lot of ďwildĒ behavior and fearfulness of new things in many individuals is not surprising.
-Even the friendliest of hedgies raise their quills, and if you own a hedgehog you WILL get poked.
+Itís not unusual to hear new hedgehog owners be concerned that their hedgehog doesnít like them.
+Itís important to remember that hedgehogs have not been domesticated for very long (just over two decades) as compared to most other critters in the pet trade, so a lot of ďwildĒ behavior and fearfulness of new things is not surprising.
+Even the friendliest of hedgehogs raise their quills sometime.
+If you own a hedgehog you WILL get poked.

-To really enjoy hedgies, we have to sometimes make adjustments in our expectations.
-We canít expect that hedgies will be naturally calm and seek out our company immediately.
-I have a few who do that, but they are definitely in the minority.
-Some naturally friendly hedgie babies become total cranks when they go through quilling- which can take about 1 to 4 months to get over with.
-Some hedgies are just naturally cautious.
+To really enjoy hedgehogs, we have to sometimes make adjustments in our expectations.
+First, it isn't reasonable to expect that hedgehogs will seek out our company like a dog or cat.
+They just aren't wired that way.
+I have had a few who do that, but they are definitely in the minority.
+Some naturally friendly hedgehog babies become very cranky when they go through quilling (growing in adult quills)- which can take about one to four months to get done with.
+Some hedgehogs are just naturally cautious or fearful.

-Iíve had other hedgies who, like Dante, did not like to be picked up.
+Iíve had other hedgehogs who, like Dante, did not like to be picked up.
 To help them get used to me, I started slowly by talking to them and just putting my hand in the cage.
-They slowly learn to tolerate my presence, and eventually come over to check my hand.
-Next I work toward getting them to let me touch their nose, and many get to where I can scratch under their chins.
+They slowly learned to tolerate my presence and eventually came over, ducking and huffing, to check my hand.
+Next I work toward getting them to let me touch their nose, then working toward scratching under their chins.
 They still roll into a ball if I try to pick them up, but I enjoy them because I know they trust and appreciate me.
 I think they do like me- they just donít like being picked up.

-Each hedgie is unique and different, and for those hedgies who donít easily meet our expectations, the challenge is up to us to try to find the ways to interact that are enjoyable for both us and hedgie.
+Each hedgehog is unique and different.
+Those hedgehogs who are shy or afraid give us a challenge to find ways to interact that are enjoyable for both human and hedgie.